sahilseth/flowrdocs/source/rd/topics/complete-help.rst

 Description
 ~~~~~~~~~~~~~~~~~~

-Creation of a skeleton flow definition with several default values.
+This function enables creation of a skeleton flow definition with several default values, using a

-All params may be of length one, or same as the number of jobnames
+flowmat.

-to_flowdef.character: x is a flowmat file.
+To customize the flowdef, one may supply parameters such as sub_type and dep_type upfront.

-Reeading a flow definition file and checking it.
+As such, these params must be of the same length as number of unique jobs using in the flowmat.

 Usage